 Project Support Specialist

 Patrica is a Project Support Specialist for Health Campaign Effectiveness at The Task Force for Global Health in Georgia, United States.
 She returned to Task Force for Global Health in March 2021, having previously worked with the All Kids Count program and the Public Health Informatics Institute.
 From 1997 – 2004, Patricia worked with partners at state and local health departments across the United States, helping to develop quantitative indicators for evaluating immunization registries, and managing All Kids Count Connections, one of the first communities of practice around integration of child health information systems.
-Following several years of parenting, volunteering, and working in public schools, Patricia now supports the Health Campaign Effectiveness and the Focus Area on Compassion and Ethics (FACE) programs of the Task Force.
-She studied studied maternal and child health in Madurai, India as a participant in the South India Term Abroad (SITA) Program, and holds a Bachelor of Arts in Religious Studies from William Smith College, and a Master of Public Health from Emory University, and a certification in Compassionate Leadership in Global Health.
+Ms. Richmond studied maternal and child health in Madurai, India as a participant in the South India Term Abroad Program, and holds a Bachelor of Arts in Religious Studies from William Smith College, a Master of Public Health from Emory University, and a certification in Compassionate Leadership in Global Health.

 Carol McPhillips-Tangum, MPH